 - All of the bonus stages are implemented, but the only one normally available is the Robo Smile level.

-To play the other ones use PAR code FF3949:00?? to change the bonus stage ID:
+To play the other ones, use Pro Action Replay code FF3949:00?? to change the bonus stage ID:

 - The only way to access the bonus stage is to collect all the rings from a level and jump into a portal.
 The final version places the different bonus stages in-between levels, reserving the portal to the Multi-Ball bonus stage.